What is the Shopify?

-- Automatically set up to accept all major cards as soon as your Shopify store is up and running.
+- Automatically set up to accept all major cards when your Shopify store is up and running.

 - Select your card rate based on your Shopify plan.
-If you change your mind later down the line, Shopify of course makes it easy for you to change it as and when you want.
+You can change whenever you want.

 - Track your pending payout balance and your payout schedule from the Shopify admin.

 - View how much you’ll receive for any order or charge in payment fees since payments are linked to their corresponding orders.

 - Quickly recover lost sales from chargebacks using chargeback responses compiled by Shopify for any affected orders.

 - Depending on where you’re located, you won’t incur additional transaction fees above the card rate.
 These include the United States, Canada, the United Kingdom, and Australia.

 The best part of Shopify Payments is that you will be exempt from Shopify’s subscription transaction fees.
 These are only payable by store owners who use a third-party payment processor.

 If you’re not using Shopify Payments and you want to accept credit cards, there’s the option to use any of the 100 third-party payment providers to do the job.